zarf-dev/zarf/docs/13-walkthroughs/5-big-bang.md

 :::note

-Versions of Big Bang prior to `1.54.0` require the `config/patch-images.yaml` values file to be included.
+This extension works best with Big Bang version `1.54.0` or later.
+Version `1.53.0` requires manual patches to images to function correctly.

 :::